Events

 A one-day cross disciplinary conference discussing recent developments in researching and understanding the menopause.

-The aim of the conference is to bring together speakers and attendees from a range of disciplines, backgrounds and geographies in order to discuss recent developments in researching and understanding the menopause in diverse contexts, whether professional, medical, historical, cross-cultural or personal.
+The aim of the conference was to bring together speakers and attendees from a range of disciplines, backgrounds and geographies in order to discuss recent developments in researching and understanding the menopause in diverse contexts, whether professional, medical, historical, cross-cultural or personal.

 Workshop: Exploring the Potential for Industry - Academia Collaboration in Social Science Research on Smart Ageing Care